 We are a development-stage company that commenced operations in 2016.
-Our efforts to date, with respect to the development of KB103, have been limited to organizing and staffing our company, business planning, raising capital, developing our STAR-D platform and related technologies, identifying KB103 as a potential gene therapy product candidate and undertaking preclinical trials of KB103.
-We have not yet demonstrated the ability to complete clinical trials of KB103 or any other product candidate, obtain marketing approvals, manufacture a commercial-scale product or conduct sales and marketing activities necessary for successful commercialization.
-Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had more experience developing gene therapy products.
+Our efforts to date, with respect to the development of KB103, have been limited to organizing and staffing our company, business planning, raising capital, developing our STAR-D platform and related technologies, identifying KB103 as a potential gene therapy product candidate and undertaking preclinical studies and clinical trials of KB103.
+While we have commenced our first clinical trial of KB103, we have not yet demonstrated the ability to complete clinical trials of KB103 or any other product candidate, obtain marketing approvals, manufacture a commercial-scale product or conduct sales and marketing activities necessary for successful commercialization.
+Consequently, any predictions you make about our future success, performance or viability may not be as accurate as they could be if we had more experience developing gene therapy products.

-We do not currently have the ability to perform the sales, marketing and manufacturing functions necessary for the production and sale of KB103 on a commercial scale.
-Our lead product candidate, KB103, will be required to undergo significant clinical trials before it can be commercialized, if at all.
+We do not currently have the ability to perform the sales and marketing and manufacturing functions necessary for the sale of KB103 or our other current and future product candidates on a commercial scale.
 The successful commercialization of KB103 will require us to perform a variety of functions, including:

-- · clinical development of KB103;
+- further clinical development of KB103;

-- · obtaining required regulatory approvals;
+- •obtaining required regulatory approvals; •validating our in-house manufacturing facility or obtaining manufacturing services from third party manufacturers; and

-- formulating and manufacturing product candidates; and

-- conducting sales and marketing activities.
+- ·conducting sales and marketing activities